Solar Thermal Water Heating

 With an individual absorber area of 2.3 m2, solar collectors can be effectively matched to any energy demand.

 On average, they can replace up to 60 percent of the energy that would otherwise be required each year for DHW heating, as well as contributing to central heating backup.

-When used in conjunction with a condensing boiler or heat pumps, free solar energy can help you reduce your annual energy consumption for heating and DHW by over one third.
+When used in conjunction with a condensing boiler or heat pumps, free solar energy can help you reduce your annual energy consumption for heating and DHW.

 These absorbers with highly selective coating collect a vast amount of solar energy and thereby ensure high efficiency.

 At the same time, the vacuum in the tubes provides very effective thermal insulation.
 This means there are almost no losses between the glass tubes and the absorber, enabling the collector to convert even low levels of insolation into useful energy.

 The vacuum tube collectors use the available insolation extremely efficiently, particularly in the spring and autumn, and in the winter when outside temperatures are low.

 In these systems, the solar medium does not flow directly through the tubes.

 Instead, a process medium evaporates in the heat pipe below the absorber and transfers the heat to the solar medium.